 As in the previous fiscal year, the net operating income before tax reported here is Siemens Bank's key financial performance indicator.
 The increase in this performance indicator is slightly below Siemens Bank's expectations, mainly due to slower business volume growth and weaker development of net interest income.
-This was not over-compensated for by the development of allowances for losses on loans and advances, which were in line with expectations, and the slightly lower than expected increase in general administrative expenses.
+This was not overcompensated for by the development of allowances for losses on loans and advances, which were in line with expectations, and the slightly lower than expected increase in general administrative expenses.

 Siemens Bank also determines the return on risk-adjusted capital as an additional financial performance indicator.
-Here, the net operating income after standardized income taxes and before additions to and/or dissolution of provisions and/or special items for general banking risks (in fiscal 2020: €69.1 million; previous year: €73.5 million) is considered in relation to the average economic capital, which amounts to €506.5 million in fiscal 2020 (previous year: €465.5 million).
-As of September 30, 2020, this indicator had a value of 13.6 % (previous year: 15.8 %), and was thus slightly below the target range of between 15 % and 20 % which was unchanged year-on-year.
+Here, the net operating income after standardized income taxes and before additions to and/or dissolution of provisions and/or special items for general banking risks (in the 2020 fiscal year: €69.1 million; previous year: €73.5 million) is considered in relation to the average economic capital, which amounts to €506.5 million in the 2020 fiscal year (previous year: €465.5 million).
+As of September 30, 2020, this indicator had a value of 13.6% (previous year: 15.8%), and was thus slightly below the target range of between 15% and 20% which was unchanged year-on-year.

-2 Risk report
+Risk report 2